-Click on the images for more information!
+Click each image for more information!

 Engineering Your Future (EYF) is a one-day conference designed for 8th-grade boys from underrepresented backgrounds.
 Our purpose in hosting this conference is to introduce them to role models that look like them in the fields of science, technology, engineering, and mathematics (STEM).
 Our goal is to host students from populations that are underrepresented in engineering in hopes of igniting a flame to inspire these students to consider STEM fields and their overall potential.

 Multiply Your Options is a one day conference for 8th-grade females aimed at exposing the students to female role models in the fields of science, technology, engineering, and mathematics (STEM).
 When young women see and have the opportunity to talk to professional engineers working in the industry, they will be introduced at an early age to career possibilities that girls are historically often not exposed to, thereby multiplying their options.

 Dates: Nov 10th, 2023 (Fall 2023) and March 22nd, 2024 (Spring 2024)

 Traditionally, Sisters in STEM is a one day conference for underrepresented, tenth grade high school female students to show the allure of science, technology, engineering, and mathematics (STEM) fields.
 Representative role models lead laboratory tours, engaging experiments, and self-development workshops.

 Queer Science (QS) is a one-day conference for LGBTQIA+ high school students in CT to connect with LGBTQIA+ researchers.
 Our goal is to give queer and trans youth role models in various STEM fields.
 Participants connect with LGBTQIA+ students and faculty across STEM fields at UConn and experience hands-on science demos.
 For questions, please contact email@example.com